4rzumanyan/MoviesApplication/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an Android device or emulator.

-Note: Make sure you have an active internet connection to fetch movie data from the TMDB API.

 ## Technologies Used

 - Android SDK